-Annex 1: Categories and Types of Dark Patterns - Definitions - based on EDPB Guidelines on Dark Patterns or accidentally overlook some settings.
-This interface or user journey in such a way that r do not think about all or some of the data ects.
+Designing the interface or user journey in such a way that users forget or do not think about all or some of the data protection aspects.

 Deceptive snugness The most data invasive features are enabled by default.
 Users who rely on the default effect, which encourages people to stick with a pre-selected option, are unlikely to alter it even if given the chance.
 Skipping Look over there An element that may or may not be relevant to data protection is placed in competition with an action or piece of information related to data protection.
 Users who select this distracting option are likely to lose sight of the other, even if it was their main goal.